Low-Code Development: Trends and Predictions for 2026

 Why low-code platforms are becoming a strategic choice in 2025: how they differ from classic RAD, what drives adoption, and how they impact time-to-market, costs and agility.

-The low-code market is growing from $22.5B to a projected $94B and is changing how software is built: we compare low-code with no-code, explain how the development process works and what advantages it gives in speed, cost and flexibility.
+The low-code market is growing from $22.5B to a projected $94B and is changing how software is built: we compare low-code with no-code, explain how the process works and what benefits it gives in speed, cost and flexibility.

 What low-code platforms are, which principles they are built on, where they bring the most value and what trends – from AI and hybrid development to serverless and compliance – will define their future.

-A few practical patterns for adding low-code modules on top of an existing ERP – from small workflows to side-car apps that keep the core clean but still deliver what business needs.
+Practical patterns for adding low-code modules on top of an existing ERP — from small approval workflows to side-car apps that keep the core clean while still delivering what the business needs.